wanesurf/positives-quotes/README.md

-# Experiencing with OpenAi APIs
+# Experiencing with OpenAi APIs to
+## to generate postive quotes